Already Booked? Briefing Room

 The clock is ticking down, so we are putting a checkpoint here in the road for you so as to make sure you have everything you need, and to make sure you are prepared physically, mentally, gear-wise, and so as to anticipate and have level expectations of the challenges and experiences that await you ahead.

 Travel in the Congo is, as we say it, the Last Frontier in Africa for tourism.
 This is not a marketing slogan, it is true, and you are coming to a very special, very raw, very real place, where nothing is contrived, very few places are set up for tourism, and the rewards and challenges there-in are much greater.
 This may be among the most unique trips of your life, and it will also be tiring and tough at times.
+The expenses of travel here are still daunting, and so are the dangers.

 General chaos and lack of infrastructure in the interior.
-Changes to roads, rails, flight schedules
+Changes to roads, rails, flight schedules regularly.

 Delays, Cancellations, and Breakdowns of Vehicles, Services, Electricity, and Communications

-The highest prices in the world for hotels, tourism, transport overland, and worst service culture
+The highest prices in the world for hotels, tourism, transport overland, and worst service culture abounding outside of in-house teams.

-Expensive and Exploitative Government Park Fees and Travel Permits with Manager Overreach
+Expensive and Exploitative Government Park Fees and Travel Permits with Manager Overreach and administrative authority cost creep

 You are advised to bring additional personal kit including but not limited to:

-mosquito net and repellant
+mosquito net and repellent

 solid walking boots

-sunscreen and sun repair crème like Cetaphil
+sunscreen and sun repair creme like Cetaphil

 snacks and dry goods for the road